 A great number of Latin Americans are fluent English speakers.
 This makes working with American companies much easier.
 Colombia is investing heavily in promoting and incentivizing their citizens to learn English with government-sponsored programs like Foreign Languages Competencies Development Program (PFDCLE), meant to promote second language proficiency among Colombians.

 A few would argue that the education gap in Latin America is an issue that needs to be factored in, but despite the evident lag, higher education has greatly expanded in the region with enrollment rates doubling between 2000 and 2010.
 However, countries like Colombia are going to great lengths to help remedy this situation, and Colombia has, in fact, set itself on the task of becoming "the most educated" nation in Latin America by 2025.
 Education budgets in Colombia well exceed those of its region, surpassing Brazil's USD $8.9 billion budget in 2017 by USD $1.8 billion.

 Latin American countries and the United States share a long history, and as neighbors, have a greater understanding of each other than other countries further away.
 This allows for faster and more effective cultural alignment, which is reflected in productivity and quality development.
 Along with proximity, close time zones, and similarities in language and education, this cultural affinity makes Latin America an ideal choice for US companies looking to outsource their software development to companies abroad.

-Outsourcing requires companies to search for partners that understand their objectives, goals, and business, and accept the partner's goals as their own.
+Software outsourcing requires companies to search for partners that understand their objectives, goals, and business, and accept the partner's goals as their own.
 This means that outsourcing engagements need to work more like partnerships than contracts.
-The closer your outsourcing vendor can match your company's culture, methods, and objectives, the more your project is likely to succeed.
+The closer your software outsourcing vendor can match your company's culture, methods, and objectives, the more your project is likely to succeed.